Disabled workers enjoy the same anti-discrimination protection as other workers, but they have additional rights under the Equality Act 2010 (EA).

-This protects workers from being treated unfavourably due to something arising as a consequence of their disability when compared with another worker who does not have the disability.
+This protects workers from being treated unfairly because of something connected to their disability.
+There is no need to compare the disabled worker with another worker.
 The reason does not have to be the disability itself and can include something related to it, such as an aid or device (e.g. the use of a wheelchair) or the amount of sick leave taken in a year.

-This means comparing the treatment of a disabled worker with how a person without the disability would be treated.
-For example, a disabled worker who is dismissed because he is regularly absent from work due to illness would be compared to a non-disabled worker who was not absent from work.
-He will be able to claim discrimination arising from a disability because he is being discriminated against for a reason (his absence from work) which relates to his disability.
+For example, a disabled worker who is dismissed because he is regularly absent from work due to illness could claim discrimination arising from a disability because he is being discriminated against for a reason (his absence from work) which relates to his disability.

 This type of discrimination is unlawful, where an employer either knows or could reasonably be expected to know, that the employee has a disability.